ryoppippi/ryoppippi.com/articles/8addfe62eb4d3e.md

  So on the SvelteKit side, we use client-side routing by default.
  Unlike some frameworks, we don't use a link component.
  We just use regular A tags and intercept clicks on them.
- If you want to disable client-side routing for some reason, you can do it on an individual link by adding a data SvelteKit reload attribute, or you can do it for a whole group of links or even the entire document.
+ If you want to disable client-side routing for some reason, you can do it on an individual link by adding a `data-sveltekit-reload` attribute, or you can do it for a whole group of links or even the entire document.
  Now one thing that people have rightly criticized SPAs for is that they encourage longer sessions, meaning it's more likely that a new version of the app will be deployed while you're using the old one, which can cause client-side routing to fail because all of the files have moved around.
  So in SvelteKit, if we detect that case, we will fall back to a full page navigation, which usually fixes it, but we also make it easy to proactively detect new deployments and disable client-side routing when that happens.
 :::